MCP setupIncluded on every plan

 Local MCP

 Runs on your machine via stdio transport with your own OpenRouter key.
-No dependency on hosted round-trip latency or client timeout behavior — the most reliable setup for daily IDE use.
+No dependency on hosted round-trip latency or client timeout behavior.

 Claude Code